 Hi there!
-I’m Melissa.
+So like I said, I’m Melissa.
 I’m so glad you’re here, because that means we can be internet friends.

 But I’m also the friend that reminds you to be who you were made to be, and to ditch the cranky voices in your head—the ones that sound like fear and shame and judgment.

-Together, we’re going to give up on people-pleasing, and striving to meet other people’s expectations, and hiding behind masks that have started to feel like a second skin.
+Together, we’re going to give up on people-pleasing, and trying to meet other people’s expectations, and hiding behind masks that have started to feel like a second skin.

 There will be tea.
 There will be dark chocolate.
 There is always dark chocolate.